How to Remove Sticky Residue from Hardwood Floors

 Selecting Safe Products

 Choose cleaners that are safe for hardwood floors.
 Look for labels that say “safe for wood.”
-Avoid products with harsh chemicals.
-These can damage the wood surface.
-Check for eco-friendly options.
-These are gentle and effective.
+Avoid products with harsh chemicals — even common household cleaners aren’t all safe (see whether Mr. Clean is safe on hardwood).
+Check for eco-friendly options; these are gentle and effective.

 Application Techniques